cmadland/teaching/pages/02.edci335/01.home/09.post-2-3-highlights/item.md

 <a class="embedly-card" data-card-controls="0" href="https://onlineacademiccommunity.uvic.ca/haomingzhang/">edci335</a>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

 Haoming, thank you for your posts!
 I'd love to hear how your wonton-making went!
 Learning to play the piano is another great task for the challenge, and a great way to spend time with your friends.
-It look slike you have some good strategies for learning, like understanding the history of the piano, and getting lots of practice.
+It looka like you have some good strategies for learning, like understanding the history of the piano, and getting lots of practice.
 Will you share a video of your progress?

 ---